Egypt Driving Guide

 Even if your rental is well maintained and you follow the general driving standards in Egypt, such as checking the car condition, fuel, and more, there are situations that your car can break down on the Egyptian roads.
 A car breakdown in the middle of a foreign country is a hassle and stressful, but don't let the stress, panic, and frustration get into you.
 This will black out reasoning, where you can't think properly.

 If your car breaks down in the middle of the road or is left stranded, you don't need to panic, for Egypt has lots of roadside assistance apps that you can download and reach to ask for help.
 Once you have contacted the roadside assistance to relay your concerns and location, you need to wait for them to get where your car breaks down.
+Knowing the emergency services number in Egypt is also vital in case things like this happen.

 Police in Egypt will stop you for a few reasons.
 It is either a violation or for inspection purposes.
 If you're caught breaking the traffic law in Egypt, the police will give you a ticket.
 They will also ask for your identification card and a ticket to pay at the police station or online; the fee will depend on your violation.